Keyboard shortcuts

 When --udp-port is set, the observer chooses exactly one listener:

-1. If --features secure-udp is compiled in and --key-file / --master-key-file resolve to a usable key, bind SecureUdpListener.
+1. If --features secure-udp is compiled in and --key-file, --accepted-key-file, or --master-key-file resolve to usable key material, bind SecureUdpListener.

 2. Otherwise, only the plaintext path remains.
 It is bound only if both --features unsafe-plaintext-udp is compiled in and --i-accept-plaintext-udp was passed on the command line.